 Preceded by Advent

-By 567 Catholics make a Penitential Seasons, Advent, to prepare for this.
-"Preparation" for Christmas not not sweets and Christmas hymns, but fasting, penance, confession, to prepare the heart to receive God, not on fatness but by getting lean and mean.
+By 480-567AD Catholics make a Penitential Season, Advent, to prepare for this.
+Monks are required to fast.
+"Preparation" for Christmas was not sweets and Christmas hymns, but fasting, penance, confession, to prepare the heart to receive God, not on fatness, but by getting lean and mean.

-Preparation for food did start, but this meant hard work like salting meats for storage, slaughtering of animals, etc.
+Preparation for food did start, but this meant hard work like salting meats for storage, slaughtering of animals, a month long process of making Christmas pudding, etc.

-December 6th was in Advent, but a day for "The Boy Bishops" in which a boy was mock ordained and allowed to command around people for the day.
+December 6th was in Advent, but a day for "The Boy Bishops" in which a boy was mock "ordained" and allowed to command around people for the day.
 Typically done at royal court and/or in particular families.
-Holy Innocents on December 28th was similar.
+Holy Innocents Feast on December 28th had a similar practice.
+The boy took the bishop or priest's seat at the Magnificat, "He hath put down the mighty from their seat and hath exalted the humble and meek."

 Christmas Eve was "Adam and Eve" Day